Omar Minaya: New York Mets (second stint)

 The Mets signed Moisés Alou to multiple lucrative contracts, but Alou was plagued with injuries during his Mets career.
-Minaya also traded away several young pitchers that many fans believe could have helped the Mets avert their historic breakdown at the end of the 2007 season.
+Minaya also traded away several young pitchers many fans believed could have helped the Mets avert their historic breakdown at the end of the 2007 season.
 In November 2006, Minaya sent Heath Bell and Royce Ring to the Padres for Ben Johnson and Jon Adkins.
 A few days later, he sent hard-throwing relievers Henry Owens and Matt Lindstrom to the Florida Marlins for lefties Jason Vargas and Adam Bostick.
 The following month, he traded starting pitcher Brian Bannister (son of former major league pitcher Floyd Bannister) to the Kansas City Royals for a live bullpen arm in Ambiorix Burgos.
-The young pitchers dealt away by Minaya, most notably Bell and Lindstrom thrived with their new teams, overall the Mets netted little on those deals.
+Some of the young pitchers dealt away by Minaya, most notably Bell, thrived with their new teams, while the Mets netted little on those deals.

 Minaya's biggest acquisition came on January 29, 2008, when he reached a tentative deal with the Minnesota Twins to send Carlos Gómez, Philip Humber, Kevin Mulvey, and Deolis Guerra to the Twins for ace pitcher Johan Santana.
 The trade became official after Santana was signed to a contract extension and passed a physical.
 Gómez was the only one of these four players to have a significant major league career, primarily with the Brewers, after just two years with the Twins.
 The next off-season, Minaya needed to address the bullpen.
 On December 9, he signed closer Francisco Rodríguez to a three-year deal.
 Rodriguez had been coming off a major league record of 62 saves in the 2008 season.
 Three days later, Minaya acquired J. J. Putz from the Mariners in a three-team deal.
 On January 5, 2010, Minaya signed outfielder Jason Bay to a four-year deal.
 (As Expos general manager, Minaya traded Bay to the Mets in 2002.)

 He was fired from the New York Mets organization on October 4, 2010, along with Manager Jerry Manuel.